 Some experts imply that puppies could require more exercise hours so that they would not get bored and express that energy in a more distractive manner.
 You need to tire them out a bit to tame them, so they don’t rip your couch apart.

-Fact #2 - The German Shepherd Genes Mean A Lot of Intelligence
+2. The German Shepherd Genes Mean a Lot of Intelligence

 Your German Shepherd-Labrador mix will be quite intelligent, and it owes that to its parents’ genes.